kaushikvinaytg/bing_wallpaper/readme.md

-The function of this app is to download the latest bing wallpaper and set it as wallpaper on MacOS.
+A simple script to download the latest bing wallpaper and set it as wallpaper on MacOS.

 In order to use it, convert the `changewallpaper.sh` to executeable file
 ```